balamahi077/Chat-with-PDF/README.md

 # API

-here we using Google Gemini API
+here we using Google Gemini API.

 4. go for this website https://aistudio.google.com/ and create API key.

 5. Paste it over the .env that means virtual environment.

 # Run

 To run the file use command.

 6. streamlit run chat.py